DianaHristova/Coursera_Getting_and_Cleaning_Data/codeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+##**Transformations**

+All values in tinyData.txt are the means of the 66 variables defined above by subject and  type of activity.
+The 66 variables in turn are the means and standard deviations of all the variables in the original dataset.
+Since there are 30 subjects with 6 activities each, tidyData.txt has 180 lines and 68 columns (subject number column, activity type columns plus 66 variable columns).
+The detailed steps from the original data to tidyData.txt are outlines in the README.md file.